ninumt/OneCodeADay/README.md

 Pls use this Format:
 Day 1:
-Problem 1 : Reverse a string <Suppose its hard Problem>
+Problem 1 : Reverse a string - Suppose its hard Problem
 Solution: